UmutAlihan/course-fastapi-1-udemy/README.md

-Repo for learning fullstack webapp development
+Repo for learning fullstack webapp development by developing along with [Udemy Course](https://www.udemy.com/course/fastapi-course/) instructor.

-- using FastAPI, SQLAlchemy, Bootstrap and Jinja2 as techstack
+- User FastAPI, SQLAlchemy, Bootstrap and Jinja2 as techstack
 - and gitpod as cloud IDE
-- by developing along with [Udemy Course](https://www.udemy.com/course/fastapi-course/) instructor.

 ## Notes